ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

     modify the existing options value or remove them, for now you can update this global var using browser's development-tools/console.

+    For string and numeric fields in chatRequestOptions, including even those added by a user at runtime by directly modifying gMe.chatRequestOptions, setting ui entries will be auto created.

   headers - maintains the list of http headers sent when request is made to the server.
 By default Content-Type is set to application/json.
 Additionally Authorization entry is provided, which can be set if needed using the settings ui.